 The young woman is quiet for a moment.
 One hand absently tucks some hair behind her ear as it’s displaced by the overhead fans.
 “What about Tier 3 threats?
 People worry about those all the time, even though the odds of them dying to one are really low compared to some more common dangers.”

 Red nods.
 “There are some exceptions, mostly because of heuristics that fool our pattern seeking minds.
 We don’t tend to hear about every person that dies on the road because it happens fairly often, all things considered, and are quiet tragedies.
 Region-wide news rarely cover them, unless something unique was involved.
 But because Tier 3 threats are so rare and visually stunning, and so many people die all at once…”

 “Right.
 And that’s doubled by the huge media exposure they get.
 In general, we just don’t consider ourselves subject to the same statistical probabilities everyone else is.
 If asked, we’d probably never say something so egotistical, but by and large, we get worried about things that likely won’t harm us, and it takes careful attention and diligence to consider what likely will.”

 She looks thoughtful.
 “And we spend millions to try and stop Tier 3 threats…”

-“It’s crazy.
-We could be spending that money to hire more rangers, get regular patrols for major roads.
+“Yeah.
+We could be spending that money to build more ranger outposts, set up more sensors along major roads.
 It would probably save more lives per dollar spent.”
 He sees her cover her mouth as she yawns, which sets off his own, jaw cracking.
 “Sorry, I didn’t mean to start soapboxing.
 I tend to talk a lot when I’m tired.”

 She’s looking at him with a slight frown.
 “How old are you, anyway?”